Skip to main content

 $ pulumi new static-website-azure-yaml

 Follow the prompts to complete the new-project wizard.
-When it’s done, you’ll have a finished that’s ready to deploy and configured with the most common settings.
+When it’s done, you’ll have a finished project that’s ready to deploy and configured with the most common settings.
 Feel free to inspect the code in index.js index.ts __main__.py main.go Program.cs Program.fs Program.vb App.java Pulumi.yaml for a closer look.

 Deploying the project